 Ok guys, so here’s the deal.
 The older version of the Darling Ranges pattern had a much larger dart, which sometimes caused a problem creating a too pointy bust.
-While the newer version of the pattern has a smaller dart (and now positioned at the waist!), its still possible you may experience some pointy-ness.
+While the newer version of the pattern has a smaller dart (and is now positioned at the waist!), it’s still possible you may experience some pointy-ness.
 Thus is the nature of bust darts, unfortunately.
-And especially if you are doing a FBA, therein creating a larger dart again, you may be looking for a solution.
-But don’t worry, I have some options for you!
+And especially if you are doing an FBA, therein creating a larger dart again, you may be looking for a solution.
+But don’t worry, I have some options for you and some tips for dart manipulation!

 **You should note that not all of these methods may work for you.
 You may need to play around and see what will work best for your shape.
 I would suggest always testing out a pattern alteration before you dive in and use it on your final garment.**